ponylang/ponylang-website/content/blog/last-week-in-pony-080623.md

 +++
 draft = false
 author = "seantallen"
-description = "Upgrade your ponyc as soon as possible." categories = [
+description = "Big CI related changes are coming.
+What they are though?
+We don't know yet." categories = [
     "Last Week in Pony",
 ]